-Dr Nirvana Luckraj, Chief Medical Officer at healthdirect, says, "With COVID-19 continuing to circulate and cases still high in some states, plus a predicted bad flu season, it’s quite possible that a person could have the flu and COVID-19 at the same time."
+Dr Nirvana Luckraj, Chief Medical Officer at healthdirect, says, "With COVID-19 continuing to circulate and cases still high, plus being in the midst of the flu season, it’s quite possible that a person could have the flu and COVID-19 at the same time."

 While COVID-19 and the flu are often mild diseases, they can be life-threatening for some.

 How will I know if I have the flu or COVID-19?

 There are 2 types of tests used to diagnose COVID-19: Polymerase Chain Reaction (PCR) tests and rapid antigen tests (RATs).

 However, PCR tests can test for COVID-19 as well as the flu.
 Some testing clinics are even using multi-virus PCR tests that pick up multiple respiratory illnesses in one sample — such as the flu, COVID-19 and respiratory syncytial virus (RSV).

 Use this table to compare flu and COVID-19 symptoms.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 Is ‘flurona’ the same as the flu and COVID-19?